 Pet owners are facing so much responsibility already.
 Aside from concerns about nutrition as proposed by one of the leading brands in pet nutrition, Royal Canin, there is more to the list than that.

-Proposals to tighten up regulations on keeping a dog have been announced by the government, which includes getting a pet licence for certain types of dogs.
+Proposals to tighten up regulations on keeping a dog have been announced by the government, which includes getting a pet license for certain types of dogs.

-Requirements of the new licence requirements will force new owners with dogs classified as ‘dangerous’ to attend training classes and obtain a veterinary certificate.
-Existing owners will be required to take and pass a test of competence, where the dog itself may undergo an annual behavioural test and veterinary exam.
+Requirements of the new license requirements will force new owners with dogs classified as ‘dangerous’ to attend training classes and obtain a veterinary certificate.
+Existing owners will be required to take and pass a test of competence, where the dog itself may undergo an annual behavioral test and veterinary exam.

 The law is brought about following the death of a 10-year old child in Picardie after being attacked by two Great Danes.

-Increased authority will be given to local bodies who will mandate that the dog should go through behavioural tests and the owner to attend training classes.
+The increased authority will be given to local bodies who will mandate that the dog should go through behavioral tests and the owner attend training classes.
 In serious cases, the local mayor will have the power to order that the dog be put down.

 Dogs that are classified as dangerous are already subject to tougher regulations including required insurance, veterinary certificates, registration documents, and muzzling in public spaces.
 However, pressure is rising on the government to take severe action to deal with the increasing injuries and mortalities resulting from dog attacks.